Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 Global variables still only become visible in the order of how the yaml files are processed, therefore it usually makes sense to put them in their own file prefixed with `_` to ensure they are processed at the beginning, e.g. `_globalvars.yaml`.

+Local variables override global variables, but only in the same file (and only from the definition of the local variable onwards).

 ### Predefined variables

 Some variables are provided by AC Tool by default.